 Making an Accurate Diagnosis

 The most effective care for Barrett’s esophagus begins with an accurate diagnosis.
 At NewYork-Presbyterian Queens, we have an array of advanced techniques to diagnose Barrett’s esophagus and detect precancerous changes or early cancer, including methods not routinely available elsewhere.
 To determine if you have this disorder and to assess its severity, our doctors use:

 - High Definition White Light Endoscopy.
 By inspecting the inside of your esophagus using a flexible tube with a camera at its tip, your gastroenterologist can see and remove abnormal tissue to determine if you have Barrett’s esophagus.

-With this endoscopic technique, doctors use a special system to capture high-resolution images of the inner surface of the esophagus without the use of dyes.
+- Narrow band imaging (NBI).
+With this endoscopic technique, your doctor uses a special system to capture high-resolution images of the inner surface of your esophagus without the use of dyes.
 NBI relies on the fact that light of different wavelengths penetrates tissue at different depths.
 The longer the wavelength, the deeper the tissue penetration.
-Blue light penetrates superficially, while red light penetrates more deeply.
-By using light of different wavelengths, doctors can see fine features of tissue in the esophagus.
+Using light of different wavelengths, your doctor can see fine features of tissue in your esophagus, aiding the detection of precancerous changes or early cancer within areas of Barrett’s esophagus.

-In the case of large lesions or those deep within the esophagus, some patients with Barrett's esophagus may need surgery to remove the abnormal tissue.
-The upper gastrointestinal and thoracic surgeons at NYP/Weill Cornell are highly skilled in performing the full range of surgical techniques for the esophagus and use minimally invasive approaches whenever possible, returning patients to their normal activities sooner.
+- Surgery for Barrett’s esophagus.
+If you have a large or deep lesion in your esophagus, you may need surgery to remove the abnormal tissue.
+The upper gastrointestinal and thoracic surgeons at NewYork-Presbyterian are highly skilled in performing the full range of surgical techniques for the esophagus and use minimally invasive approaches whenever possible, returning you to your normal activities sooner.